-Distinguished attendees included Mrs. Inita Paulovica, the UNDP Deputy Resident Representative in Ukraine, Mrs. Elena Ruditch, CBA Project Community Development Specialist, leadership of rayon state administrations and rayon councils; and heads of village and city councils.
+Distinguished attendees included Mrs. Halyna Churikova, deputy head of economic department of Donetsk oblast state administration, Mrs. Tamara Beliankina, deputy of Donetsk oblast council, the UNDP Deputy Resident Representative in Ukraine, Mrs. Elena Ruditch, CBA Project Community Development Specialist, leadership of rayon state administrations and rayon councils; and heads of village and city councils.

 In Zaporizka oblast a refurbished kindergarten in village Blagovischenka Kuibyshivsky rayon was formaly opened.
 Under the CBA Project support hot water supply system which use solar power was installed, old windows and doors were replaced and partially heat insulation of frontage was done.
 Thanks to these complex measures premises of the kindergarten willstay warm in inter.
 Besides, usage of solar energy will do savings to local budget.
 To implement this initiative community members gathered more than UAH 25 ths., and Project provided more than UAH 229 ths.
 More than 1000 community members benefited from microproject implementation.

 For Blagovischenka it was the second implemented microproject.
 Community was selected for implementation of additional quota issued by the Project in 2014 to implement energy efficient initiatives.
 In total in Zaporizka oblast 9 rayons participate in regular component of CBA, and 3 rayons in replication component.
 Out of them 4 rayons additionally are piloting in energy efficient component, also out of them 5 rayons were selectedfor implementation of additional quota.
 Overall, in oblast the Project demonstrated a close cooperє